openvinotoolkit/openvino/docs/IE_PLUGIN_DG/transformation_pipeline/low_precision_transformations/lpt.md

 * [UnsqueezeTransformation](@ref openvino_docs_IE_DG_lpt_UnsqueezeTransformation)
 * [VariadicSplitTransformation](@ref openvino_docs_IE_DG_lpt_VariadicSplitTransformation)

-Transformations from this step can be separated in two groups: decomposition transformation and dequantization operations handling.
-There are more details in developer guide [Main transformations](@ref openvino_docs_IE_DG_lpt_step3_main).

 #### Decomposition transformations
-Decomposition transformations decompose `FakeQuantize` operation to quantize (`FakeQuantize` with low precision output) and dequantization operations (revers operations to quantize, with low precision input and original precision output).
+Decomposition transformations decompose the `FakeQuantize` operation to: quantize (`FakeQuantize` with low precision output) and dequantization operations (opposite to quantize, with low precision input and the original precision output).
 For dequantization operations LPT uses three operations: `Convert`, `Subtract` and `Multiply`.
 Element-wise operations `Subtract` and `Multiply` have constants on the second branches.
 If dequantization operations are not handled at the end of LPT pipeline, then they will be fused back to the `FakeQuantize`.

 Original `FakeQuantize`: